How to Have More Patience with Kids

 Remember: The goal isn't to be a perfect parent but to be a growing one.
 Your commitment to your own growth is already making a difference, one conscious moment at a time.

-If you’d like to continue exploring the world of Empowered Parenting, sign up here for our FREE mini-course, The P.E.A.C.E.
-Process.
-In a matter of days, you’ll have what you need to create more cooperation in your home, strengthen your relationship with your kids, and set limits, boundaries, and expectations that STICK!
+If you’d like to continue exploring the world of Empowered Parenting, join Jai's 7-months Parent Coaching Program and start your journey of growth and transformation and learn all you need to create more cooperation in your home, strengthen your relationship with your kids, and set limits, boundaries, and expectations that STICK!

 Kiva Schuler